My dream job

-The international counterpart to XING has been gaining ground in Germany for some time now.
+This international counterpart to XING has been gaining ground in Germany for some time now.
 In addition to advertising job postings, it also gives businesses the opportunity to publish corporate news features.
 Moreover, candidates and companies can use the LinkedIn Publisher feature to make their own publications available to others.
-This allows them to position themselves as well-informed contributors in the individual LinkedIn groups.
+This allows them to position themselves as well-informed contributors in the various individual LinkedIn groups.

-In some industries, however, the print media are still an important source for job openings.
+In some industries, however, print media are still an important source for job openings.
 Specifically when it comes to local job searches, it's definitely worth having a look in your local newspapers.

 Some fairs focus on particular professions, others solely on new starters and young professionals.
 With this in mind, you should ask yourself in advance what exactly you're expecting to achieve by visiting one of these events.

 Also use any existing contacts you may have on Xing or LinkedIn or email / write to a corporate employee directly.
 You should also not underestimate the value of referral marketing / word-of-mouth referrals.
-But remember: An unsolicited application should be just as well prepared as one for a specific job vacancy.
+But remember: An unsolicited application should be just as well prepared as one you submit for a specific job vacancy.